Bourkekev/ms1-music-school/README.md

 - Feature 1 - allows users contact the school, by having them fill out the contact form.
 -

+#### Minor Features
+ - There is a 'Skip to main content' link just inside the body tag for accessibility for screenreaders.
+The main content is not usually the first thing on a web page.
+Keyboard and screen reader users generally must navigate a long list of navigation links, sub-lists of links, corporate icons, site searches, and other elements before ever arriving at the main content.
+This is then hidden from view with the bootstrap class 'sr-only', however when it receives focus from keyboard it becomes visible, by basically reversing the Bootstrap CSS properties on focus.
+This is based on accessibility recommendations from https://webaim.org/techniques/skipnav/

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future: